Indian economy offers hope as China struggles

 PARLIAMENTARY PARALYSIS

-Political acrimony, meanwhile, has left parliament paralyzed.
+Political acrimony, meanwhile, has left parliament paralysed.
 The last session ended without passage of a single reform legislation.

 Shilan Shah, India economist at Capital Economics, described the washout session as a "missed opportunity".